 To achieve this result, it is best to use a spinal decompression device, such as the Backrack, not only to get long-term pain relief, but also to prevent the pain from returning in the future.

 3. Exercise and Physical Therapy

 Another approach that shows good results with back pain reduction is that of exercising.
 It is recommended that people with back pain stay active in order to maintain the strength of their muscles, which has to be done by exercising regularly.

 If you want an exercise programme to be tailored according to your needs, you might want to consider physical therapy.
 Physical therapy includes a variety of exercises that work on re-mobilising the spine, and also on strengthening weak muscles.
 Typical exercises include aerobic activity, movement and muscle strengthening exercises, postural control as well as stretching.

 4. Improving Posture

-Prolonged standing/sitting can also cause long term back ache.
-Consider taking short breaks in between, or perform stretches at work if you need to sit at the desk for long hours.
+Prolonged standing/sitting can also cause long term back pain.
+Consider taking short breaks in between or perform stretches at work if you need to sit at the desk for long hours.